Modernizr/modernizr-neue/docs/intro.md

 #### Command Line Config

-Since 3.0, Modenrizr also ships its build system as a [node](https://nodejs.org/) module on [npm](https://npmjs.org).
+Since 3.0, Modernizr also ships its build system as a [node](https://nodejs.org/) module on [npm](https://npmjs.org).
 That means that you can quickly create multiple builds of Modernizr for different projects, without even having to open a new browser tab.

-Once you have [npm installed](https://docs.npmjs.com/getting-started/installing-node), you can install the Modenrizr command line tool by running
+Once you have [npm installed](https://docs.npmjs.com/getting-started/installing-node), you can install the Modernizr command line tool by running

 ```
 npm install -g modernizr